infiniflow/infinity/docs/references/pysdk_api_reference.md

 Conflict policy in `enum` for handling situations where a database with the same name exists.

   - `Error`: Raise an error if a database with the same name exists.
-  - `Ignore`: Ignore the table creation requrest and keep the database with the same name as-is.
+  - `Ignore`: Ignore the database creation requrest and keep the database with the same name as-is.

 :::tip NOTE
 You may want to import the `infinity.common` package to set `ConflictType`: